Minnesota Trout UnlimitedMinnesota Trout Unlimited

 • DONATE

-If you’ve spent any time fishing the cold, clear streams of the Driftless Region, you know that matching the hatch is often the key to success.
-Hundreds of fly patterns exist to mimic the many species of mayflies, caddisflies, and stoneflies that emerge throughout the season.
+If you’ve spent any time fishing the cold, clear streams of the Driftless Area, you know that matching the hatch is often the key to success.
+Hundreds of fly patterns exist to mimic the many species of mayflies, caddisflies and stoneflies that emerge throughout the season.
 But in recent years, something has been off.
 According to many anglers, the legendary hatches that once made for unforgettable days on the water have become few and far between.
 Dry fly fishing, once the pinnacle of trout angling, just doesn’t seem as effective as it used to be.

 So, what’s happening to the insects?